gerekper/ganjaking/wp-content/plugins/yith-woocommerce-popup-premium/README.txt

 YITH WooCommerce Popup will add a new tab called "WC Popup" in "YIT Plugins" menu item.
 There, you will find all YITH plugins with quick access to plugin setting page.

 == Changelog ==

+= 1.4.4 - Released on 7 July 2020 =
+* New: Support for WooCommerce 4.3
+* Update: Plugin framework

 = 1.4.3 - Released on 20 May 2020 =
 * New: Support for WooCommerce 4.2